-When a new account is established, estimated payroll is requested for 12 months and employers are billed premiums based on that estimate.
-Prior to the end of the payroll period, employers are mailed a payroll notification requesting actual wages paid.
+When a new account is established, estimated payroll is requested for 12 months and employers are billed premiums based on the estimate.
+Prior to the end of the payroll period, a payroll notification will be mailed requesting actual wages paid.

-If you estimated more payroll than your actual wages, your billing statement will reflect the appropriate credit; just as an understated estimate will generate additional premium.
-We use your submitted actual payroll figures to bill an estimated premium for the next payroll cycle.
-If you anticipate a significant increase or decrease in payroll from the submitted amounts, note this change when submitting your payroll report, or contact customer service at 800-777-5033 or 701-328-3800 so an appropriate billing can be generated.
+If estimated payroll is more than your actual wages, your billing statement will reflect the appropriate credit; just as an understated estimate will generate additional premium.
+WSI uses your submitted actual payroll figures to bill an estimated premium for the next payroll cycle.
+If you anticipate a significant increase or decrease in payroll from the submitted amounts, note this change when submitting your payroll report, or contact customer service at 800-777-5033 or email@example.com so an appropriate billing can be generated.

 In addition to gathering payroll information, the payroll report reflects coverage in place for owners, spouses, and/or family members.

 As a general rule, when a business organizes formally as a corporation, an LLC, or some similar entity, one of the major benefits it receives is the protection of the owner's personal assets against business losses.